 ATS software can be a game-changer for employers, but it also presents a challenge for job seekers who want to make a good impression.
 To increase your chances of getting your foot in the door, your resume should be written in a way that is easy for ATS software to read and understand.
 By doing so, you’ll be able to bypass the gatekeepers and land your dream job.

 This guide will provide step-by-step instructions on how to write an optimised ATS resume in 2023.
-It will cover everything from understanding ATS to analyzing job descriptions, formatting your cv, using ATS-friendly language, optimizing keywords and phrases, ATS resume templates and checking for errors.
+It will cover everything from understanding ATS to analyzing job descriptions, formatting your CV, using ATS-friendly language, optimizing keywords and phrases, ATS resume templates and checking for errors.
 By following the tips and strategies outlined in this guide, you can increase your chances of getting past the ATS scan and landing an interview.

 Understanding Applicant Tracking Systems (ATS)

-A. How ATS works
+A. How ATS Software works

 ATS software is designed to scan, sort, and rank resumes based on specific criteria set by the employer.
 The software will look for keywords and phrases that match the job description and qualifications required for the position.
 The software will then rank the CVs based on how closely they match the criteria, with the highest-ranked resumes being the ones that are most likely to be reviewed by a human recruiter.